olliw42/mLRS-docu/docs/WIRELESS_BRIDGE.md

 ### ESP8266

-Any ESP8266 module will work, the sketch may have to be adapted slightly for a specific module however.
+Any ESP8266 module will work.
+The sketch may have to be adapted slightly for a specific module however.

 ## Software Configuration